SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 ## Exercise 11.3 - Set Organization and Space

-After logging in, you're asked to specify your desired Cloud Foundry organization and space.
+After logging in you're asked to specify your desired Cloud Foundry organization and space.

-1. Open your SAP Business Application Studio and click in the header toolbar on *View* and then select *Find Command...*.
-A new popup is opend, enter here *CF: Set Org and Space*.
+1. Open SAP Business Application Studio and click in the header toolbar on *View* and then select *Find Command...*.
+Enter *CF: Set Org and Space*.
 <br>![](images/11_03_0010.png)

-2. A new popup is opened where you're asked for entering your cloud foundry organization name e.g. *ui5-cloud-foundry*.
+2. Enter your cloud foundry organization name e.g. *ui5-cloud-foundry*.
 <br>![](images/11_03_0020.png)

 3. Select your newly created space, e.g. *ui5-apps*.
 <br>![](images/11_03_0030.png)

-4. After a few seconds a small window appears in the lower right corner notifying you that the organization and space was set successfully.
+4. After a few seconds a small window appears in the lower right corner notifying you that your organization and space have been set successfully.
 <br>![](images/11_03_0040.png)

-## Exercise 11.4 - Configure Approuter for Redirect
+## Exercise 11.4 - Configure the Approuter for Redirect

-Your application will be available at `https://<approuter-url>/<app/id>` and the application router will not redirect traffic that hits the root URL.
-In this step, you will change this, so your application will be available also on the root of `https://<approuter-url>/`.
+Your application will be available at `https://<approuter-url>/<app/id>`, and the application router will not redirect any traffic that hits the root URL.
+In this exercise, you will change this, so that your application will also be available at `https://<approuter-url>/`.

-1. Open file `SensorManager/webapp/manifest.json`.
+1. Open the file `SensorManager/webapp/manifest.json`.

-2. Copy the value of property `sap.app/id`.
-The value of this property should be *keepcool.SensorManager* in your case.
+2. Copy the value of the `sap.app/id` property.
+In your case, this should be *keepcool.SensorManager*.
 <br>![](images/11_04_0010.png)

-3. Open the file `teched2020-approuter/xs-app.json`, add property `welcomeFile` to define the redirect, paste the copied value of the previous step and remove the dot in the value.
+3. Open the file `teched2020-approuter/xs-app.json`, add a property `welcomeFile` to define the redirect, paste the copied value of the previous step, and remove the dot from the value.

 ````json
 {